I have a bat flying inside my house

 A bat found on the ground during daylight hours is likely to be in trouble already.
 Wearing thick gloves and using a soft cloth, pick the bat up gently.
-Put the bat into a small ventilated box, and bring it to your local wildlife rescue for examination.
+Put the bat into a small ventilated box, and call the National Bat Helpline on 0345 1300 228.
 Please make a note of exactly where you found it so that we can release it back to the exact location when it is fully fit.

 Bats are gentle creatures and seldom show any aggression but they are wild animals and may be frightened or in pain.
 You must take care not to be bitten so wear thick protective gloves and handle the bat as little as possible.
 Most of the UK’s bats have such small teeth that a bite will not break the skin.
 However, a strain of the rabies virus has been found in a small number of British bats, so although the risk is very small, you must take precautions to avoid being bitten or scratched.